Adrodoc/claiming-heads/README.md

 The intention of this spell pack is to support server owners who want to host "mostly vanilla" survival servers but also want to restrict griefing.
 This spell pack provides a spell that protects certain areas - called claims - so that only the players who own this area are allowed to build there.
-This is done by changing the game mode of any unauthorized player from "survial" to "adventure" (and by canceling every block place and break event) when he or she enters a protected area.
+This is done by changing the game mode of any unauthorized player from "survial" to "adventure" (and by canceling every block place and break event) when he or she enters a protected area owned by another player.
 An area can be claimed by placing a "claiming head" in the middle of it.
 Multi-owner claims are supported.
 Claiming heads can be created by command.

 ## Playing Instructions